-3(3) Satisfactory Attendance
+3.6.
+Satisfactory Attendance

 The University is committed to supporting students to complete their programmes of study and attain the best possible academic outcome.
-As part of this, it is important that student engagement with all aspects of their programme is encouraged and monitored so that any difficulties can be identified and supported.
-Please refer to the University Attendance Policy for further information https://www.dundee.ac.uk/corporate-information/student-attendance-engagement-policy.
+Student engagement with all aspects of their programme is encouraged and monitored so that any difficulties can be identified and supported.
+Please refer to the Student Attendance and Engagement Policy for further information.

-Some modules in the school have requirement for attendance at certain activities in order to demonstrate learning outcomes.
+Some modules in the school have requirement for attendance at certain activities to demonstrate learning outcomes.
 Where this is the case the module assessment will state such.
-If the specific attendance requirements are not met a qualified fail may be awarded for the module.
+If the specific attendance requirements are not met a Qualified Fail (QF) may be awarded for the module.